rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What are the capabilities of these roles?

-For details on Cloud Image roles, see the [Detailed Permission Matrix for Cloud Images](/how-to/detailed-permissions-matrix-for-cloud-images).
+For details on Cloud Image roles, see the [Permission matrix for Cloud Images](/how-to/detailed-permissions-matrix-for-cloud-images).

 ------------------------------------------------------------------------